mjhoy/mjhoy.com/writings/misc/catalunya.md

 very clean for me, he says.
 Just last week it was impossible to walk in here.
 I was building a pipe organ for a circus in France.

-Dinner is delicious, some kind of cuttlefish risoto.
+Dinner is delicious, some kind of cuttlefish risotto.
 Our conversation tends to lapse in and out of English and Spanish.
 At some point it turns to _construcción de iglús_, a favorite topic for Pau, as he once was the president of the local igloo builder's association.
 Before I